faizzmarzuki/assessment-dashboard/README.md

 ### 4. Lightbox for Instructions

-- A button that opens a lightbox (modal) displaying detailed information and instructions for using the dashboard.
+- A button that opens a lightbox (modal) displaying detailed information.

 ## Technologies Used